intuition-dev/INTUITION2/PER/docs/setup.md

    You can trigger a build of the mounted app with http://YOUR_HOST_IP:8081/api/bake?secret=123&folder=/

-   On save in admin: it will autobuild, the API calling the right nbake flags.
+   On save in admin: it will autobuild, the API calling the right nBake flags.

    You can mount several remote webapps in a folder.
 And then have admin.yaml point to that folder.